 Meet the Architects – Tim Brown Architecture

 For Austin, Texas-based Tim Brown, building a home means creating a place for the homeowner to relax, restore and revitalize.
-With Southern influences ranging from Charleston, S.C.’s
+With Southern influences ranging from Charleston, S.C.’s historical vernacular to the cleaner, more contemporary feel of Austin, Tim’s designs are tailored to the lifestyle of each homeowner while embracing a balance of beauty and efficiency.

 Tim Brown Architecture was formed in 2009 by Architect, Tim Brown.
 After many years of working in residential architecture, Tim wanted to explore a more comprehensive approach to design that included all the qualities a home should posses.
 Aesthetic beauty, energy efficiency and a custom fit for the homeowner are at the forefront of every one of the homes he designs.
 Tim attended the University of New Hampshire and Texas A&M University.
 He is a licensed Architect in several states, is a member of the American Institute of Architects and is LEED and BPI certified.